CarlaBuongiorno/la_fraschetta/README.md

 Using the principles of UX design, this fully responsive website was developed using HTML, CSS, Bootstrap, JavaScript, jQuery, Python, Django, and it uses a SQL database through PostgreSQL, allowing the store owners to easily add, edit or delete the products that they have to sell.

 The website payment system uses a service called Stripe.
-At this stage, the stripe functionality is set up to only accept the test card details below:
+At this stage, the stripe functionality is set up to only accept the test card details.
+You can find these details [here](https://stripe.com/docs/testing#cards).

-Card Number: 4242 4242 4242 4242

-Month/Year: 04 / 24

-CVC: 242

-ZIP: 42424

 ![Final project image home page](documentation/screenshots/amiresponsive/amiresponsive.png)